zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

         print(f"{response.content}")
     ```

-    Now you're ready to run the code and watch the agents collaborate!

-## Check your work

-In this exercise, you'll run your code and verify that your agent collaboration is working as expected.

-1. Review your **main** method to check that it is similar to the following:
+1. Let's check that everything is as it should be.
+Review your **main** method to check that it is similar to the following:

     ```python
     ai_agent_settings = AzureAIAgentSettings.create()